 - Some minor ankle fractures do not require a splint or cast.
 In these cases the fracture will be managed as an ankle sprain.

-- Because these fractures are very small, they heal well with this management.
+- Because these fractures are very small, they typically heal well with this management.

-- With any injured ankle, however, you should not bear weight until a cast is placed or you are pain free.
+- With any injured ankle, however, you should not bear weight until your doctor says it is OK to do so.

 - Depending on the degree of pain you are experiencing, your doctor may give you prescription-strength pain medication.
 These should be used only as needed.
 You should not drive or operate heavy machinery while using these medications.